 - Within that span of 11 minutes, he engages in multiple short and quick tasks that average about 3 minutes each.

 - If the task involves consuming digital information, he spends just 20 seconds browsing one piece of content before he clicks or flicks through to the next.

 The average learner cannot retain focus for long and has become accustomed to consuming short pieces of content in shorter bursts of time.

-5. Microlearning courses can be produced in 300% percent less time and 50% less cost than traditional courses.
+5) Microlearning courses can be created in 300% less time and 50% less cost than traditional eLearning courses

 According to learning architect Ray Jimenez, bite-sized learning courses can be produced faster and at less cost than traditional courses.
 Here’s why:

 - There’s no need to pay for the instructor’s time, buy or rent physical classrooms and pay for the utilities, and spend money on classroom equipment.